jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   def function_name():
       return None

-the terminal still shows passing tests, I have a :ref:`TypeError` because the call sends an argument and the :ref:`function<functions>` does not accept input.
+the terminal still shows passing tests, I have the :ref:`TypeError` because the call sends an argument and the :ref:`function<functions>` does not accept input.
 When I add a parameter to the definition

 .. code-block:: python

   def function_name(argument):
       return None

-the terminal shows an :ref:`AssertionError`
+the terminal shows :ref:`AssertionError`

 .. code-block:: python